day8/re-frame/docs/reusable-components.md

 1. **rendering**:

     - provide a way for the user to observe a value.
 That value could be as simple as a string, or as complicated as an entire Pivot Table.
-    - optionally, show editing affordances so facilitate user modification of the value.
+    - optionally, show editing affordances to facilitate user modification of the value.
       A spinner supplies up/down buttons.
 A text input draws a box and has subtle colour changes on mouse-over to imply editability,
       and, of course, a "click" will initiate editing.
 Or the value could be a complete